Jack Suwinski Preview, Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Jack Suwinski (.172 slugging percentage in past 10 games, including no homers), battle starter Javier Assad and the Chicago Cubs at PNC Park, Saturday at 7:15 PM ET.
+On Sunday, Jack Suwinski (hitting .107 in his past 10 games) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Javier Assad.
+First pitch is at 1:35 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Cubs.
+In his previous game he had a hitless showing (0-for-2) against the Cubs.

 Jack Suwinski Game Info & Props vs. the Cubs